136.6 Environmental and Cultural Requirements

 - 3. Determine if the bridge is located in or adjacent to a historic district.
 Check the State Historic Preservation Office GIS website for National Register Districts.
 This will identify any National Register listed districts near the bridge.
 If the bridge is not located in or adjacent to a historic district, proceed to the next step.

 - 4. Check to see whether the bridge has been excluded from the program comment.
-The list will be on the FHWA website soon; until then, the list of excluded bridges is available.
+The list of excluded bridges is posted on the FHWA website.
 If the bridge is not on the excluded list, proceed to the next step.

 - 5. If the criteria above have been met, the bridge is covered by the program comment and Section 106 for the bridge itself is complete.